abheek-pathirana/MathNet/README.md

 	•	Enhance gating network accuracy to reduce routing errors.
  	•   Fine tune the model using RLHF. (already in the process of collecting data)
 	•	Increase model capabilities to handle more complex algebraic expressions and multi-step reasoning.
-	•	Optimize inference speed for deployment on resource-constrained devices.
+	•	Optimise inference speed for deployment on resource-constrained devices.